Machu Picchu: Layout

-The site is divided into two main sectors: an agricultural sector to the southeast composed of terraces (andenes), and an urban sector to the northeast containing residences, places of worship and warehouses.
+The site is divided into two main sectors: an agricultural sector to the southeast composed of terraces (andenes), and an urban sector to the northeast containing residences, places of worship, and warehouses.
 The urban sector is further split into an upper town (Hanan) and a lower town (Hurin).

+The Hanan contains the Sacred Plaza (Plaza Sagrada), a courtyard complex incorporating the Main Temple and the Temple of the Three Windows and capped by a pyramid-like stone platform on which the Intihuatana stands.
+In contrast, the Hurin is marked by trapezoidal doorways and small rectangular kanchas, including three large, symmetrically arranged kanchas with housing and workshops overlooking the Main Square (Plaza Principal), and a large single-entrance building interpreted as an Acllahuasi; nearby is the Temple of the Condor, which includes ritual caves and a large carved stone often interpreted as a condor.

 The architecture is adapted to the mountains.
 Approximately 200 buildings are arranged on wide parallel terraces around an east–west central square.
 The various compounds, called kanchas, are long and narrow in order to exploit the terrain.
 Sophisticated channeling systems provided irrigation for the fields.
 Stone stairways set in the walls allowed access to the different levels across the site.
 The eastern section of the city was probably residential.
 The western section, separated by the square, was for religious and ceremonial purposes.
 This section contains the Torreón, the massive tower which may have been used as an observatory.

-Located in the urban sector are the primary archaeological treasures and tourist attractions: the Intihuatana, the Temple of the Sun and the Temple of the Three Windows.
+Located in the urban sector are the primary archaeological treasures and tourist attractions: the Intihuatana, the Temple of the Sun, and the Temple of the Three Windows.

-The Popular District, or Residential District, is the place where the lower-class people lived.
+The Popular District, or Residential District, is the place where the lower-class people live.
 It includes storage buildings and simple houses.

-The royalty area, a sector for the nobility, is a group of houses located in rows over a slope; the residence of the amautas (wise people) was characterized by its reddish walls, and the zone of the ñustas (princesses) had trapezoid-shaped rooms.
-The Monumental Mausoleum is a carved statue with a vaulted interior and carved drawings.
-It was used for rites or sacrifices.

-The Guardhouse is a three-sided building, with one of its long sides opening onto the Terrace of the Ceremonial Rock.
+The Guardian's house is a three-sided building, with one of its long sides opening onto the Terrace of the Ceremonial Rock.
 The three-sided style of Inca architecture is known as the wayrona style.
 In 2005 and 2009, the University of Arkansas made detailed laser scans of the entire site and of the ruins at the top of the adjacent Huayna Picchu mountain.
 The scan data is available online for research purposes.